Home Depot Stock Fundamentals

 Comparative valuation techniques use various fundamental indicators to help in determining Home Depot's current stock value.
 Our valuation model uses many indicators to compare Home Depot value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Home Depot competition to find correlations between indicators driving Home Depot's intrinsic value.
 More Info.

-Home Depot is currently under evaluation in net income category among related companies.
+Home Depot is currently under evaluation in profit margin category among its peers.

 Home Depot ESG Sustainability